albertllousas/coffee-machine-kata-ddd/README.md

 ## Important design note!!!

-For the sake of simplicity, we have code this kata with the assumption that is not necessary to be reliable in terms of side effects, it means that this **code can not guarantee a safe message display, report updates or a consistent system recovery** if the system goes down or we have a crash in the middle of the flow.
+For the sake of simplicity, we have coded this kata with the assumption that is not necessary to have a reliable code, it means that this **code can not guarantee a safe message display, report updates or a consistent system recovery** if the system goes down or we have a crash in the middle of the flow.

-These kinds of problems are typical in distributed systems and are known as [**dual writes**](https://thorben-janssen.com/dual-writes/).

-If we wanted to achieve a more reliable and consistent system we would need to introduce more complexity, a solution would be to introduce an async flow, create and publish **domain events**, and solve the dual writes with [**transactional outbox pattern**](https://microservices.io/patterns/data/transactional-outbox.html), for example.

 ### Idea for a reliable solution:

-One async flow with domain events could be to split the process in different asynchronous steps:
+If we wanted to achieve a more reliable and consistent system we would need to introduce more complexity, one solution could be split the flow in single async steps, each one with one single responsibility:

+For example:

 - Create a drink order:
     - Create `DrinkOrder` applying all the logic, same as it is now
-    - Save it
+    - Save the order
-    - Publish event `DrinkOrderCreated` or `DrinkOrderFailed`
+    - Publish a **domain event** `DrinkOrderCreated` or `DrinkOrderFailed`
 - Serve the drink order, actually, make the drink;
-    - React to `DrinkOrderCreated` event and trigger the use-case to serve the drink (dispatching could be done with an simple event-bus if we reuse the same db-tx or tx-otbox for more isolation).
+    - React to `DrinkOrderCreated` domain event and trigger the use-case to serve the drink (dispatching could be done with an simple event-bus if we reuse the same db-tx or tx-outbox for more isolation).
     - Find the `DrinkOrder`
-    - Call an **idempotent drink maker** (even though make drink is a side-effect, it is part of the business)
+    - Call an **idempotent drink maker** (even though make drink is a side-effect, it is part of the business, our system mainly is about communication with the drink maker)
     - Change the state of the drinkOrder aggregate
-    - Save the aggregate and publish the events `DrinkOrderServed` or `DrinkOrderFailed`
+    - Save the aggregate and publish the domain event `DrinkOrderServed` or `DrinkOrderFailed`
-- To handle non-business side effects with reliable delivery we could subscribe to the events and use transactional outbox for message relay to:
+- To handle [**dual-writes**](https://thorben-janssen.com/dual-writes/) we could subscribe to the events and use [**transactional outbox pattern**](https://microservices.io/patterns/data/transactional-outbox.html to safely:
-    - Display message
+    - Display messages
-    - Update report
+    - Update reports
-    - Send email for missing drink
+    - Send emails for missing drink

 There are a lot of variations, as complex as you want, **but do we really need this right now?** if this was a real production system I would ask the domain experts which kind of reliability we want ... is it important if we miss a report update?
 Can we deal with eventual consistency?
 And design the system accordingly ...